esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 ### `vm.args` file

-This file is located in `REL_ROOT/etc/vm.args` where `REL_ROOT` is the path to MonoogseIM release (ie. `_build/prod/rel/mongooseim` if you build MongooseIM from source).
+This file is located in `REL_ROOT/etc/vm.args` where `REL_ROOT` is the path to a MonoogseIM release (ie. `_build/prod/rel/mongooseim` if you build MongooseIM from source).
 This file contains erlang options used when starting the VM.

 When using an SSL/TLS connection we advise to increase `ERL_MAX_PORTS` to `350000`.
 This value specifies how many ports (files, drivers, sockets etc) can be used by Erlang VM.
-Be cautious - it preallocates some structures inside the VM and will have impact on memory usage.
+Be cautious - it preallocates some structures inside the VM and will have impact on the memory usage.
 We suggest 350000 for 100 k users when using an SSL/TLS connection or 250000 in other cases.

 To check how memory consumption changes depending on `ERL_MAX_PORTS`, use the following command: